nathom/nathom.github.io/content/blog/mnist/index.md

     return argmax(score)
 ```

+Each of the 45 models "votes" for either its $i$ or $j$.
 The `score` array is what you see above in the bar graph.

 ## Fully Connected Network

 A Fully Connected Network, or FCN is a much larger model than the least squares model.
-Instead
+Instead of
-of having 45 different binary classifiers, we can directly learn a mapping from the input space
+projecting our labels onto the principal subspace of the data, we can directly learn
-to the output space.
+a mapping from the input space to the output space.

 For a single layer network, we assume that $f$ can be approximated by

 $$
-f(x) = g(Ax)
+f(x) = g(\mathbf Ax)
 $$

 where $g$ is some nonlinear function.
 It is possible to learn the matrix $A$ such that